-Since we use heat more often in the winter months, moisture levels in our homes tend to lower.
-Low humidity levels can leave your skin feeling dry, can hinder breathing, and even cause static electricity…ouch.
+Since we use heat more often in the winter months, moisture levels in our homes usually get lower.
+Low humidity levels can can make your skin feel dry, can make it more difficult to breath, and even cause static electricity…ouch.
 Thankfully, there are a few easy ways we can do to increase the humidity levels in our homes.

 5 Ways to Increase Home Humidity Levels

-3. Distribute Bowls of Water Around Your Home – Placing bowls or buckets full of water in strategic places around your home will help add additional moisture to the air.
-The downside, if you have kids (or clumsy adults!) is that they could easily get knocked over.
+Placing bowls or buckets full of water in strategic places around your home will help add additional moisture to the air.
+The downside is that if you have kids (or clumsy adults!), they could easily get knocked over.

 Incorporating some or all of these tips should increase humidity levels in your home but this list is certainly not exhaustive.
+I’d love to hear your ideas!
 Do you have any creative ways for adding humidity to your home?